-In this notebook you'll bring phenotypic data from the sample data table to the notebook VM.
-Plotting functions (included) demonstrate the kind of analysis you might then do on data of this sort.
+In this notebook you'll bring phenotypic data from the subject data table to the notebook VM.
+Plotting functions (included) demonstrate the kind of analysis you might then do on this kind of data.

 Option 2: Data in the workspace bucket